-ICSD at the Second World Summit for Social Development (SWSSD)
+ICSD at the Second World Summit for Social Development (WSSD2)

 Introduction to the Second World Summit for Social Development